MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-faq.md

 # Compliance Manager frequently asked questions

 ## Is Compliance Manager and Compliance Score the same thing, or are they different?
-What should I use?

 We’re here to walk you through this transition.
 Below is a basic overview.
 You may also find it helpful to jump directly to one of the sections below: